← Back

 • Podcast: -16 to -20 LUFS

-• Short-term Loudness: Loudness measured over a 3-second sliding window.
-Useful for identifying the loudest sections of your track.
+• Short-term: 3-second sliding window.
+Useful for finding the loudest section.

-• Momentary Loudness: Loudness measured over a 400ms sliding window.
-Shows very short-term loudness fluctuations.
+• Momentary: 400ms sliding window.
+Catches very short-term spikes.

-What is True Peak and why should I care about it?
+What is true peak and why should I care?

-True Peak measures the maximum sample value including inter-sample peaks that can occur during digital-to-analog conversion.
-It should stay below 0 dBFS (preferably -1 to -2 dBFS) to prevent clipping and distortion in playback systems.
-Even if your digital peaks don't clip, true peak can exceed 0 dBFS and cause problems.
+True peak measures the maximum sample value including inter-sample peaks that can appear during digital-to-analog conversion.
+Keep it below 0 dBFS (preferably -1 dBFS) to avoid distortion on consumer playback.
+A track can read 0 dBFS digitally and still go over true peak.

 What audio formats are supported?